mxagar/image_captioning/README.md

 This repository contains an image captioning project which uses deep learning models.
 Given an image, first, it is processed by a CNN, and second, by a RNN.
 The model outputs a text caption of the content.
 The [MS COCO](https://cocodataset.org/#home) dataset was used for training.

-The project uses materials from the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891).
+The implementation is based on the paper *Show, Attend and Tell* by [Xu et al.](https://arxiv.org/abs/1502.03044) and the project uses materials from the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891).

 ## Introduction